-The following sections describe the requirements and supported versions of operating systems, databases, JDK, and Internet Protocol (IP) for CDH 5.
+The following sections describe the requirements as well as the supported versions of operating systems, databases, JDK, Internet Protocol (IP), and Transport Layer Security (TLS) used for CDH 5.
 For the latest information on compatibility across all Cloudera products, see the Product Compatibility Matrix.